renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

 Templating the SQL with Jinja
 =============================

-To round out some of our feature parity with dbt, we need to add some templating to our SQL.
+To round out some of our feature parity with dbt, we need to add templating to our SQL.
 It's best if I don't have to think about _how_ the template is injected, I just want a standard place to put stuff and have the python module take care of it.
 Let's introduce a configuration file: